- Business and Management Systems

 Business and Management Systems

-Even if you have already chosen a major, you might want to consider one of our business or information science and technology minors.
-Our minors continue to be among the most popular on campus and provide you with valuable business and information technology expertise coming out of college.
-For more information, check out the university catalog:
+Even if you have already chosen a major, you might want to consider one of our department's minors.
+Our minors continue to be among the most popular on campus, and provide you with valuable business and information technology expertise coming out of college.
+Application forms for each of the minors are available for download below.
+For more information, please see the university course catalog.

 For future students